wmcbrine/PDCurses/README.md

 Legal Stuff
 -----------

-The core package is in the public domain, but small portions of PDCurses are subject to copyright under various licenses.
-Each directory contains a README.md file, with a section titled "Distribution Status" which describes the status of the files in that directory.
+The core package and most ports are in the public domain, but a few files in the [demos] and [X11][xstatus] directories are subject to copyright under licenses described there.

 This software is provided AS IS with NO WARRANTY whatsoever.